schaferyan/RentCalculator/README.md

 # RentCalculator
 JavaFX application for calculating shares of rent and bills in a communal living situation.
-This is

 ## Getting Started using Windows
 (Untested on Linux or Mac systems)